Dental Bridges – Gramercy Park, NY

 Types of Dental Bridges

-When you hear the term “dental bridge”, you may think of the traditional kind that uses teeth for support.
+When you hear the term “dental bridge,” you may think of the traditional kind that uses teeth for support.
 However, you can also have a bridge anchored to a pair of dental implant posts.
 Which option should you choose to regain a dazzling, complete smile?
 Our team will answer that question during your initial consultation, but here’s a basic overview of each choice:

 Traditional Dental Bridge

-In order to place a traditional dental bridge, we’ll need to make sure that the teeth next to the space in your mouth are strong enough to support the crowns.
+To place a traditional dental bridge, we’ll need to make sure that the teeth next to the space in your mouth are strong enough to support the crowns.
 You can potentially be a candidate for a traditional bridge if you have either lost one tooth or several teeth that were all right next to each other.

-Implant Bridge
+Dental Implant Bridge

-Since dental implants fuse with the jawbone, they can act like new tooth roots in order to prevent bone resorption.
+Since dental implants fuse with the jawbone, they can act like new tooth roots to prevent bone resorption.
 An implant bridge is normally considered when three or more teeth in a row are missing.
 Bear in mind that you’ll typically receive your bridge several months after the implants are placed.

 The Benefits of Getting a Dental Bridge